jestnot/dnd-notes/content/World of Kyrka/People and Organizations/The Long Sight (Naturalists)/The Prophecy of the Long Sight.md

+---
+title: "The Prophecy of the Long Sight"
+draft: true
+tags:
+---

 - Needs to be vague enough to be interpreted as:
 	- Makkalos bringing "heaven" to Kyrka in the form of long-lifers ruling over short-lifers, and Makkalos being a new god
 		- "Natural order?"